chvvkumar/Monitoring/README.md

 If you want to be doubly sure, you can use https://jsonlint.com to validate the JSON contents.

+Once this is done, restart the docker package from within DSM's Package center

  **2. On Telegraf:**
 Add the below lines to your input plugins: